Engee documentation

 Perfect switching

-You can use the perfect switching option with blocks for switching circuits:
+You can use the perfect switching option with blocks for switching circuits.:

-If the parameter Reverse recovery loss model is set to a value lower than the fastest switching period.
-Fixed loss, the value of the Reverse recovery loss parameter determines the energy dissipated during each shutdown event.
-If the parameter Scale reverse recovery loss with current and voltage, is selected, the unit scales this loss value linearly in terms of turn-on current and turn-off voltage.
-For usage of scaling values close to instantaneous values, set Filter time constant for voltage and current values to a value smaller than the fastest switching period.
+If for the parameter Reverse recovery loss model the value is set Fixed loss, the value of the parameter Reverse recovery loss determines the energy dissipated during each shutdown event.
+If you select an option Scale reverse recovery loss with current and voltage, then the block scales this loss value linearly with respect to the on-current and off-voltage.
+To use zoom values close to instantaneous values, set Filter time constant for voltage and current values by a value less than the fastest switching period.

-Modelling of thermal effects
+Modeling of thermal effects

 Assumptions and limitations